Phinny01/Capstone/README.md

 * [fill in your optional user stories here]

-* suggest videos based on the user’s location
 * users should be able to rate videos
 * allow users to save videos in a playlist
 * allow users to share playlists